 Benjamin Hughes is an independent arbitrator with The Arbitration Chambers in Singapore and Fountain Court Chambers in London.
-He is also adjunct professor of law at the National University of Singapore, where he teaches courses on international commercial arbitration.
+He is also an adjunct professor at the National University of Singapore Law School and National Taiwan University Law School, where he teaches courses on international commercial arbitration.

 Ben has also acted as emergency arbitrator and as sole arbitrator in expedited and fast-track proceedings and is a panel arbitrator of numerous arbitral institutions in the Asia-Pacific region.

-Ben’s experience as arbitrator spans a broad range of commercial disputes, including joint venture and shareholder disputes, intellectual property and licensing, media and telecommunications, construction and infrastructure projects, energy and resources, shipping and shipbuilding, automobile and heavy machinery manufacturing, agency and distributorship agreements, military acquisition and procurement contracts, sale of goods and general commercial disputes.
+Ben's experience as arbitrator spans a broad range of complex and high-value commercial disputes, including joint venture and shareholder disputes, intellectual property and licensing, media and telecommunications, construction and infrastructure projects, energy and resources, shipping and shipbuilding, automobile and heavy machinery manufacturing, agency and distributorship agreements, military acquisition and procurement contracts, hotel management agreements, sale of goods and general commercial disputes.

-Ben has taught extensively in the field of international dispute resolution, including as associate professor of law at Seoul National University Law School (2015–2019) and as visiting professor at the University of Hong Kong Faculty of Law and the National University of Singapore School of Law.
-He serves on the editorial boards of the Asian International Arbitration Journal, the Korea Arbitration Review and the Journal of Korean Law and is a Fellow of the Chartered Institute of Arbitrators, the Hong Kong Institute of Arbitrators and the Singapore Institute of Arbitrators.
+Ben is a fellow of the Chartered Institute of Arbitrators, the Hong Kong Institute of Arbitrators and the Singapore Institute of Arbitrators.
+He has taught extensively in the field of international dispute resolution, including as associate professor of law at Seoul National University Law School (2015- 2019) and as visiting professor at the University of Hong Kong Faculty of Law and the National University of Singapore School of Law.
+He serves on the editorial boards of the Asian International Arbitration Journal, the Korea Arbitration Review and the Journal of Korean Law.

 Ben was educated in both the civil law and the common law traditions, having studied first at Seoul National University College of Law (all coursework in Korean), and then at NYU School of Law.
 While at NYU, he spent one semester at the University of Palermo Law School in Buenos Aires, Argentina (all coursework in Spanish).
 He also studied Chinese (Mandarin) and East Asian history at Harvard University.